abdullahr37/cisc3130-hw-5/README.md

 I also made `HW5Main` to test my code.
 In that file, I tested both queue implementations by adding and removing a few values.
 Then I tested radix sort on a sample integer array and printed the sorted result.

 While doing this homework, I practiced working with generic classes, linked structures, circular arrays, and sorting logic.
 The main thing I learned is that queues are useful not only as their own data structure, but also as part of solving other problems like radix sort.

+Also, I save my work in personal files and then upload them here because I don't know any other sub-optimal ways of uploading the files and data here.
+Still new :)